-The huppah typically consists of a square cloth made of silk, wool, velvet or cotton, supported by four poles.
+The chuppah typically consists of a square cloth made of silk, wool, velvet, or cotton, supported by four poles.
 The poles stand on the ground and are often held upright by friends of the couple.
 The poles can also be free-standing and decorated with flowers.
-Couples can make their own huppah, use a synagogue‘s huppah or rent one from a Jewish bookstore or florist.
+Couples can make their own chuppah, use a synagogue‘s chuppah or rent one from a Jewish bookstore or florist.

-The huppah symbolizes the new home that the couple will create.
-The ancient rabbis compared the huppah to the tent of Abraham, found in biblical story.
+The chuppah symbolizes the new home that the couple will create.
+The ancient rabbis compared the chuppah to the tent of Abraham, found in the biblical story.
 Abraham was famed for his hospitality; his tent had entrances on all four sides so that travelers coming from any direction would have a door to enter.